 Why save seed and why a local seed bank?

 Our rapidly changing world gives us more and more reasons to strengthen our local resources and our ability to be self-sufficient.
 Local seed saving allows us to cultivate plants that do well in our region, with each generation adapting more to the local environment.
 We preserve heirloom seeds that are lost as the seed industry concentrates into fewer and fewer large corporations.
-Seed libraries are a great investment; with some plants one seed can return up to 40,000.
+Seed libraries are a great investment — with some plants one seed can return up to 40,000.

 The abundance seed savers experience is shared with the community and helps model a different economic system.
 We hope to cultivate a network of seed savers in the region, supporting each other and the seed library as a resource for the expanding community of gardeners, and to strengthen our local food system.

 Our leaves will spread and our roots will develop.
 Our knowledge will spill into articles, stories and projects to post and share with our neighbors near and far.
 We will post photos and recipes from our workshops and meetings.
-And, maybe, you will join us on the last Saturday of the month at St. Stephens Episcopal Church to share your knowledge and seeds with us.
+And, maybe, you will join us on the fourth Saturday of the month at St. Stephens Episcopal Church to share your knowledge and seeds with us.